hchiam/learning-css/react-app-using-styled-components/README.md

 cd react-app-using-styled-components; npm install; npm run start;
 ```

-To make it easier to find components when inspecting in DevTools, `npm run eject` and use `babel-plugin-styled-components` and change `import styled from 'styled-components';` to `import styled from 'styled-components/macro'`.
+To make it easier to find components when inspecting in DevTools, use `babel-plugin-styled-components` and change `import styled from 'styled-components';` to `import styled from 'styled-components/macro'`.

 You can get VSCode syntax highlighting and auto-complete for styled-components: https://styled-components.com/docs/tooling#syntax-highlighting